kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ![Green dashboard](./assets/green-dashboard.png)

-- It turns green if the current metric value ranges from `75` to `90` Celsius degrees:
+- It turns red if the current metric value ranges from `75` to `90` Celsius degrees:

 ![Red dashboard](./assets/red-dashboard.png)